McTavishLab/physcraper_ms/joss_submission.md

     reduced their data set because of low sampling of markers for some taxa.
     - A phylogeny of 144 neobatrachian genera, assuming the monophyletic status of genera to increase matrix-filling levels [@frazao2015gondwana].
+    - A 179 species phylogeny of the bird family Picidae (woodpeckers, piculets, and wrynecks) [@dufort2016augmented], augmented with data from an updated GenBank release and newly sequenced data.
+    - A phylogeny of species of freshwater fish endemic to NorthAmerica [@strecker2014fish], phylota found data for 54 out of 66 spp.
+    - A phylogeny of 520 species of the order Ericales [@hardy2012testing]
+    - A phylgeny of 16 fish species of the family Sphyraenidae (Percomorpha), as well as two outgroup species of the Centropomidae (barracudas) [@santini2015first]
+    - A phylogeny of 34 vole species, Arvicolinae, Rodentia [@garcia2016role]
 1. When the website was used to identify sequences and markers available in GenBank for a particular group.
 In this cases, the dataset mining was either performed with other tools, or not performed at all and just used for discussion: